 TV News History in the 1960s

 In the old black-and-white days of television, those who worked in TV news usually had backgrounds in radio or newspapers.
 A television news broadcast was hampered because it didn't have the reputation of newspaper journalism, nor was it able to compete with live, on-the-scene reporting of radio due to the lack of portable equipment.

 But TV news grew up quickly with the Kennedy assassination.
-That event was so significant, it's one of the 12 events that changed TV news coverage forever.
+That event was so significant.
+It's one of the 12 events that changed TV news coverage forever.
 TV news executives had to figure out a way to get live video, film, still photographs, any image, from the scene in Dallas, Texas, to the network studios to be transmitted to the nation.
 The customary practice of having a newsman (there were no women) simply reading a script on camera from New York or Washington wouldn't be enough.